Policy 1080 – Educational Equity

 -

-Diversity, Equity, and Inclusion Liaison (DEIL) - A leadership role within a school that facilitates school efforts to support diversity, equity, and inclusion practices.
-The liaison, is selected by the principal, receives training and support from the ODEI and participates in a district-wide network of DEILs.
+Diversity, Equity, and Inclusion Liaison (DEIL) – A leadership role within a school that facilitates school efforts to support diversity, equity, and inclusion practices.
+The liaison is selected by the principal, receives training and support from the Office of Diversity, Equity, and Inclusion (ODEI) and participates in a district-wide network of DEILs.

 -